quanhua92/aipriceaction-proxy/docs/GETTING_STARTED.md

 docker-compose down
 ```

+> **Platform Issues**: If you encounter platform mismatch errors on AMD64/x86_64 servers, add `platform: linux/amd64` to your docker-compose.yml under the service definition.

 ### 2. Alternative: Direct Docker Run

 You can also run using Docker directly with the pre-built image.